Chapmip/micropython-stm32-examples/README.md

 ### `c5.timer_basic()`

-Set up Timer 2 to expire at 1.0 second intervals, toggling the state of the yellow LED manually when this happens, and measuring the total time taken for ten cycles
+Set up Timer 2 to expire at 1.0 second intervals, toggling the state of the yellow LED manually when this happens, and measuring the total time taken for ten cycles.

 ### `c5.timer_compare()`